dtylam/tfl-telescope/README.md

 # tfl-telescope
 http://dtylam.github.io/tfl-telescope

-a simple web app for search by VehicleID on the Transport for London (TfL) network
+A simple web app for search by VehicleID on the Transport for London (TfL) network.

 ## URL param shortcuts
 Try these: